-- I) Place the insert assembly into the front of the case with camera facing down - II) Secure with large screws at the four corners - III) The powerbank sits in the back of the case.
-Use the screws to secure the battery holder.
+- i) Place the insert assembly into the front of the case with camera facing down - ii) Secure with large screws at the four corners - iii) The powerbank sits in the back of the case.
+Use: - A: Battery holder and screws to secure it.
+Or, - B: Velcro dots on the battery and case and: